 What do we mean by "CHANGE THE NARRATIVE"?

 Due to the many years of suppression and oppression has left the Afro Communities without social structures and the process from slavery to emancipation left afro Communities without tools to build those social structure needed to get the communities up and running.
-This has a big effect within the afro communities globally.
+This has a big effect on afro communities globally.
 The impact of these matters have an effect on the following community behaviours:

 Afro parents have been educating their kids to protect themselves against a world that is not prepared to host an individual that does not fit the following criteria: